12noonLLC/MathExpressions.12noon/README.md

 #### Android

-Use the **Rename** command in the overflow menu to edit a workspace's name.
+Select the **Rename** command in the overflow menu to rename the current workspace.

-Use the **Delete** command in the overflow menu to delete a workspace.
+Select the **Delete** command in the overflow menu to delete the current workspace.

 ### Basic Mathematical Operators